BlackPi3/har/README.md

     trainer.epochs=50 seed=0
   # Repeat with seed=1..4 and report mean ± std
   ```

+### Single entrypoints and legacy scripts
+- Preferred entrypoints:
+  - Training: `experiments/run_experiment.py`
+  - HPO: `experiments/run_hpo.py`
+- The folder `experiments/scenario2/` contains older, scenario-specific sweep utilities (e.g., `run_hyperparameter_search.py`, submit scripts).
+These are no longer required now that HPO is unified under `experiments/run_hpo.py`.
+You can safely ignore or remove that folder to keep a single point of entry.
+If you rely on any plotting/utilities there, consider migrating them into a neutral location (e.g., `experiments/analysis/`).

 ## Packaging & Imports (Why `import src` Works Here)
 This repository intentionally exposes a top-level package named `src` (because `src/__init__.py` exists).
 Normally, "src layout" projects nest the real package (e.g., `src/har/`) and you would import `har`.
 We kept `src` directly for lightweight research iteration.